pgEdge/pgedge-docs/docs/cloud/getting_started/de_getting_started.md

 ![Initializing a new database](../images/init_db.png)

 When the database is ready, the Cloud Console displays the database name in the navigation tree.
-Select the database name to start [using your database](../database/manage_db.md).
+Click on the database name to start [using your database](../database/manage_db.md).

 ## Resources